Can't Stop the Music: Development

 Originally titled Discoland...
 Where the Music Never Ends, Can't Stop the Music was a fictionalized account of the formation of the Village People.
-Allan Carr announced the film in June 1979, describing it as "Singing in the Rain for the disco crowd" and stating that the film would star the Village People, Valerie Perrine, Tammy Grimes, Chita Rivera, Barbara Rush, Pat Ast and Bruce Jenner.
+Allan Carr announced the film in June 1979, describing it as "Singing in the Rain for the disco crowd" and stating that the film would star the Village People, Valerie Perrine, Tammy Grimes, Chita Rivera, Barbara Rush, Pat Ast and Caitlyn Jenner.
 It was to be the first in a three picture slate from Carr, the others including Chicago and The Josephine Baker Story starring Diana Ross.
 Filming was to start on August 20 of that year and was financed by EMI, then under the aegis of Barry Spikings.
 When asked why EMI were making a film about disco so long after Saturday Night Fever, Spikings said, "I hope it is different.
 The film breaks new ground."

 The film's director, Nancy Walker, a theater, film, and television star since the 1940s, had been nominated for two Tony Awards, four Golden Globe Awards, and eight Emmy Awards.
 Walker had guest starred as Rhoda Morgenstern (Valerie Harper)'s mother Ida Morgenstern in several episodes of The Mary Tyler Moore Show and continued that role in its spin-off Rhoda.
 After establishing the character, Walker directed some episodes of both series, along with episodes of other sitcoms.
 Can't Stop the Music was her lone effort at theatrical film direction.